CKZZ-FM: History

+Constructing the station

-On February 19, 1990, the CRTC initiated a call for applications for a new commercial FM radio station in Vancouver on the frequency 94.5 MHz.
+On February 19, 1990, the Canadian Radio-television and Telecommunications Commission (CRTC) initiated a call for applications for a new commercial FM radio station in Vancouver on the frequency 94.5 MHz.
 Six companies submitted proposals to the commission for approval.
 On June 20, 1990, the CRTC approved South Fraser Broadcasting's application for the frequency.
 On November 1, 1990, the CRTC approved South Fraser's application to amend the frequency to 95.3 MHz due to potential interference with CJJR-FM.

-CKZZ, known on-air with the moniker Z95.3, signed on air at 8:00 a.m. on May 23, 1991, and ran commercial-free until May 27.
+CKZZ signed on the air at 8:00 a.m. on May 23, 1991, and ran commercial-free until May 27.
 The first song played was "Here We Go (Let's Rock & Roll)" by C&C Music Factory.
-Founded by South Fraser and controlled by Michael Dickinson, it shares studio and office space with sister station CISL.
-The station's format was authorized by the CRTC as dance music, and quickly gained popularity among younger audiences in the market.
+It was founded by South Fraser Broadcasting and controlled by Michael Dickinson.
+CKZZ shared studio and office space with its then-sister station CISL (650 AM).
+CKZZ's format was authorized by the CRTC as dance music, using the rhythmic contemporary charts.
+After its launch, CKZZ quickly gained popularity among younger audiences in Greater Vancouver.
 CKZZ was a top-rated station, constantly remaining in the Top 3 most listened-to stations in the market.

+Sale to Standard Radio

 In 1995, CKZZ and CISL were sold to Standard Radio.
 The $18 million CAD purchase was approved by the CRTC on May 8, 1996.
-Following this sale, CKZZ began to move from the dance format it was licensed for to a CHR/Top 40 format.
+Following the sale, CKZZ began to move to a more mainstream Top 40/CHR format.

-The station's success continued into 2001, and ranked number two overall among radio stations in the Vancouver market in the Bureau of Broadcast Measurement ratings for much of the year.
+The station's success continued into 2001, as the station ranked number two overall among radio stations in the Vancouver market in the Bureau of Broadcast Measurement (BBM) ratings for much of the year.
 Its website also ranked 28th on the list of the "50 Best Radio Station Websites in the World", compiled by U.S. trade publication "Radio Ink".
 In addition, CKZZ was named "Station of the Year" by Canadian Music Week in March 2002.

-In August 2002, the station changed formats again, edging away from its "contemporary hits" format and used the slogan "The Best of the Nineties and Today", but technically remained a CHR.
+In August 2002, the station changed again, edging away from its current-based Top 40/CHR format and began using the slogan "The Best of the Nineties and Today", but technically remained a CHR outlet.